-Fisheye or panoramic cameras usually come in 180- or 360-degree models to cover a wide-angle.
-They can provide legally admissible facial recognition footage up to 15 feet from the mounted position.
+Fisheye or panoramic cameras usually come in 180- or 360-degree models to cover a wide angle.
+They can even provide legally admissible facial recognition footage up to 15 feet from the mounted position.

-Most CCTV cameras today feature night vision, which is a cost-effective solution for round-the-clock surveillance in comparison to installing a separate infrared system for monitoring after dark.
+Most CCTV cameras today feature night vision, which is a cost-effective solution for around-the-clock surveillance in comparison to installing a separate infrared system for monitoring after dark.

 If you use a 100-foot camera to keep an eye on an area 20 feet from the mounted position, you’re likely to create hot spots—areas that are overexposed and look bright white on your monitor.

 The two primary recording devices are a Digital Video Recorder (DVR) or a Network Video Recorder (NVR).